Maximize Family Time With These House Cleaning Shortcuts

 If you don’t have time to deep clean, sometimes deodorizing can make all the difference!

 Pour pine sol into the toilet bowl brush holder to not only deodorize the bathroom, but also disinfect the brush.
 Soaking a cotton ball with essential oils and putting it into trash cans helps eliminate garbage odors.
 Put a few drops of essential oils on the inside of the toilet paper roll.
 Mix up some laundry scent boosters and water into a spray bottle for a homemade Febreze – spray on curtains, furniture, pillows and more to give a long-lasting fresh scent.

-Writer, Guide Specialist, Facebook & Pinterest Carla is a wife and a mom to one adorable little girl.
-She enjoys reading, catching up with family and friends, organizing, finding new and fun things to do with her daughter, taking far too many pictures, and binge watching TV shows and movies on Netflix with her husband.
+Writer, Guide Specialist, Facebook & Pinterest Carla is a wife and a girl mom of one sweet girl.
+She enjoys reading, spending time with family and friends, organizing, finding new and fun things to do with her daughter, taking far too many pictures, and binge watching TV shows and movies with her husband.
 She also works at a local school in the library as the Learning Commons Aide.